Sixth grade student killed by Yemen drone strike-rights group

 AQAP claimed responsibility for the deadly Charlie Hebdo shootings in Paris on Jan.
 7 and American officials fear al Qaeda will gain strength in Yemen’s current power vacuum.

-Two U.S. security officials had said on Friday the collapse of Hadi’s U.S.-backed government left America’s counter-terrorism campaign “paralyzed”, but Monday’s strike suggests the CIA-run drone campaign has not been dismantled.
+Two U.S. security officials had said on Friday the collapse of Hadi’s U.S.-backed government left America’s counter-terrorism campaign “paralysed”, but Monday’s strike suggests the CIA-run drone campaign has not been dismantled.
+(Writing by Sami Aboudi; Editing by Dominic Evans)